kulcsarrudolf/pasztor.at/_posts/2020-06-22-go-is-terrible.md

 [the language](https://www.tiobe.com/tiobe-index/) Go is very far from the most popular, or even the fastest growing programming language.

-Why is it then that eveybody seems to be talking about and hiring for Go?
+Why is it then that everybody seems to be talking about and hiring for Go?
 Seemingly everybody wants to use Go, from system-level engineering to building webshops?
 Is this just a hype curve and is Go even suitable for the tasks it is being used for?

 I have recently written an [SSH server that launches containers](https://github.com/janoszen/containerssh) in Go.
-The project has certainly grown to quite a large size, and I have also sent a [pull request to Golang itself](https://go-review.googlesource.com/c/crypto/+/236517) to fix a bug I found.
-After having gathered substantially more experience than a `Hello world!`.
+The project has certainly grown to quite a large size, and I have also sent a [pull request to Golang itself](https://go-review.googlesource.com/c/crypto/+/236517) to fix a bug I found after having gathered substantially more experience than a `Hello world!`.

 In this article I'm going to take a look at the **bad parts**: the language design flaws, the parts where Go needs to